Khalid Al-Braiki

-Khalid Nasser Fadhil Al-Braiki (خالد البريكي; born 3 July 1993), commonly known as Khalid Al-Braiki, is an Omani footballer who plays for Al-Seeb in Oman Professional League and the Oman national football team as a defender.
+Khalid Nasser Fadhil Al-Braiki (خالد البريكي; born 3 July 1993), commonly known as Khalid Al-Braiki, is an Omani footballer who plays for Artis Brno in Czech National Football League and the Oman national football team as a defender.

 Career

+On 27 June 2025, Al-Braiki signed a one-year contract with Czech National Football League club Artis Brno with option.

 International

 Al-Braiki made his debut for Oman national team in a friendly match on 9 September 2018 against Lebanon.
 He was included in Oman's squad for the 2019 Asian Cup in the United Arab Emirates.